rolancon/inglish/README.md

 - Only use lowercase letters for dictionary words
 - Do not spell names phonetically and keep existing uppercase letters
 - Do not spell foreign words phonetically: keep vowels and consonants as-is
-- Syllables in a word on the boundary of two identical consonants or tw vowels are separated with a Unicode character U+00B7 middle dot (&#x00B7;) in between
+- Syllables in a word on the boundary of two identical consonants or two vowels are separated with a Unicode character U+00B7 middle dot (&#x00B7;) in between
 - The closed-syllable a, o and u vowels are shown with a Unicode character U+00B4 grave accent (&#x0060;) diacritic on top, as a reminder of their diverging pronunciation from continental European languages
 - The unstressed e (pronounced as schwa) is also written with the grave accent
 - The primary stress in multi-syllable words can be shown in underline markup